 Lab results indicate a reference range, which is the range that 95% of healthy individuals are under.
 This mean 5% of the healthy population are outside of the "normal" or reference range.
 Typically, those that fall outside of the reference range are just below or just above the normal level.
 This does not indicate ill results.
 How was the reference range determined?
 Simply by testing a large population of healthy individuals and averaging what seems normal.
 This range is dependent on gender and age.
-Falling in or outside of the reference range is a helpful measurement, but lab results should be considered in context.
+Falling in or outside of the reference range is a helpful measurement, but context needs to be considered when interpreting blood test results..
 What may be considered normal for one person, may not be normal for you.
 For example, a resting heart rate may be 70 beats per minute for the average person.
 Yet, an athlete may have a lower resting heart rate at 50 beats per minute.
 This would be considered normal based on regular physical activity.
 Furthermore, if you are riding a bike uphill and your heart rate is 140 beats per minute, this could be normal for the physical exertion you are experiencing.

 Variability & Reliability